 Penn State Beaver Inclement Weather Policy

-On occasion, inclement weather might cause the campus to modify its operations.
-The following is a summary of policies that will be used in the event of operational modifications.
-The sole responsibility for weather-related decisions rests with the Chancellor.
-At the campus level, only the Chancellor may authorize free time off for staff members.
-Any decisions that alter campus status and / or operations will be made only by the Chancellor in consultation with the Director of Academic Affairs and the Director of Fianance and Business.
+At the campus level, only the chancellor may authorize free time off for staff members.
+Decisions altering campus status and/or operations are made only by the chancellor in consultation with the director of Academic Affairs and the director of Finance and Business.
 Campus status is usually determined by 6:30 a.m.

-Weather-related actions usually take one of the three forms below:
+Weather-related actions usually take one of the following forms:

 Only employees designated as essential by their supervisor should report to work on campus.
-Essential employees who work when the campus is closed are eligible for equivalent time off as mutually agreed to by the employee and supervisor, or the employee can receive overtime pay.
+Essential employees who work when the campus is closed are eligible for equivalent time off as mutually agreed to by the employee and supervisor.

 No classes will be held, but all campus employees are expected to report to work as usual.
-Class cancellations can vary, e.g. cancellations might be only for day classes or evening classes or could include both day and evening classes.
-Evening or campus Continuing Education classes adhere to the same closure recommendations as all Resident Instruction classes.
+Class cancellations may vary, e.g. cancellations might be announced only for day classes or only for evening classes, or cancellations might include both day and evening classes.
+Resident instruction classes and Beaver campus Continuing Education classes adhere to the same closure recommendations.

 Delay of Class Start

 The start of classes will be delayed until an announced time.
-The day's regular schedule will be followed once classes start.
+The day's regular schedule will be followed once classes begin.
 All campus employees must report to work at the usual time.

 WMBA (1460 AM)